MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-multi-targeting-overview.md

    The project unloads.
 When it reloads, it targets the .NET version that you just chose.

 > [!NOTE]
 > If your code contains references to a different version of the .NET than the one that you targeted, error messages may appear when you compile or run the code.
-To resolve these errors, you must modify the references.
+To resolve these errors, modify the references.
 See [Troubleshoot .NET targeting errors](../msbuild/troubleshooting-dotnet-framework-targeting-errors.md).

 > [!TIP]
 > Depending on the target framework, it can be represented in the following ways in the project file: